pyt3r/pyt3r.github.io/_posts/2023-04-05-workflow-framework.markdown

   specified in the **outputKeys** column.

 Once the calculation of the last row completes, then all **outputKeys** can be accessed.
-Accessing the 'fig' **outputKey** from the registered results, for example, would yield the following figure:
+Invoking the workflow, and then accessing the 'fig' **outputKey** from the registered results, would yield the following figure:

+![snippet-1c]

 ![plot-1]